LRSVM Morava: Design

-Range and direction correction system provides better accuracy with respect to its predecessors.
+The range and direction correction system provides better accuracy with respect to its predecessors.
 The Morava can launch single rocket, partial ripple or full salvo, which can cover an area of 32 hectares.

 The LRSVM is equipped with fully automatic targeting control systems.
 The launch vehicle is fitted with an Inertial Navigation System (INS), GPS unit and absolute encoders for automatic positioning.
 Vehicle has ballistic computer with automatic or manual data input and firing elements computation.
 Rockets are launched directly form the cab or remotely form the vehicle.
 The LRSVM can fire single rockets or full salvo.
 A crew of three prepares this artillery system for firing within 45 seconds.
 It leaves firing position within 30 seconds.

-The Morava launching vehicle is reloaded within 5 minutes and a full salvo duration is 15-25s depending on rocket type.
+The launch vehicle is reloaded within 5 minutes and a full salvo duration is 15-25 seconds depending on the rocket type.

 While traveling the rocket launcher is covered by hydraulically operated canvas cover (first such camouflage world implementation was on M-77 Oganj), which makes it hard to recognize, as vehicle looks like an ordinary light utility truck.
 Also it protects the launcher from adverse weather effects.

-There is an export version of LRSVM Morava on FAP 1318.
+An export version of the system is available on the FAP 1318 platform.